What is inventory control and management?

 – Improved accuracy

-Unlike with manual stocktaking, inventory control systems will elevate the accuracy of your stock records.
-Minor errors made when manually taking stock can snowball, resulting in drastic over- or under-ordering.
+Unlike manual stocktaking, inventory control systems will elevate the accuracy of your stock records.
+Minor errors made when manually taking stock can snowball, resulting in drastic over-or under-ordering.

 Inventory control software will allow you to assess which stock is most profitable, thereby outlining useful patterns that can be used going forwards.
 This type of control system will also identify any inconsistencies such as stock theft.